-- The first thing you should have done by now is to have made your one-page CV error free, spell-checked, and presentable.
-See this post I wrote last year talking about how to respond to job applications in 2019, it is still valid for 2020.
-Learn how to sell yourself in 60 seconds on your CV and offline.
+- The first thing you should do is to make your one-page CV error-free, spell-checked, and presentable.
+See this post I wrote last year talking about how to respond to job applications in 2019, it is still valid till 2023.
+Learn how to sell yourself in 60 seconds or in one glace on your CV, online and offline.

-- My advise to you is to also optimize your social media profiles (have a good profile picture).
-I know they are called social networks, but you should know that prospective employers now look at your timelines to see what you post and how you engage with other people on your feed.
+- My advice to you is to also optimize your social media profiles (have a good profile picture).
+I know they are called social networks, but you should know those prospective employers now look at your timelines to see what you post and how you engage with other people on your feed.
 They are looking to get a glimpse of your personality, see what makes you tick, and essentially what you spend your time on.
 Take time to update your Linkedin profile as well.
-With the recently launched Facebook Jobs, do you still think FB is a social network.
+With the recently launched Facebook Jobs, do you still think FB is a social network?

-- Be wary of those you follow on social media, I see a trend today where our people are very active on social media, not for productive purposes, but to be able to jump on any trend, comment, that flies around in cyberspace, and these trends never stop, it is always one trend today or a few days, and another the next.
-Do yourself a favour by not getting into these bubble.
-Ensure that every second you spend online adds value to your life either by learning something new, networking or engaging constructively on topics that matter with other internet users.
+- Be wary of those you follow on social media, I see a trend today where our people are very active on social media, not for productive purposes, but to be able to jump on any trend, or comment, that flies around in cyberspace, and these trends never stop, it is always one trend today or a few days, and another the next.
+Do yourself a favour by not getting into this bubble.
+Ensure that every second you spend on the internet adds some value to your life either by learning something new, networking or engaging constructively on topics that matter with other internet users.

-- Learn a Computer Tech Skill.
-This is undisputed today, regardless of the field of work you find yourself today or the path of learning you want to take, you cannot survive without knowing and knowing well basic computer concepts, like how to use cloud storage, Microsoft office tools, some google products, email communications, social media, and perhaps also, basic programming if it interests you.
+- Learn Basic Digital Skill: this is undisputed today, regardless of the field of work you find yourself today or the path of learning you want to take, you cannot survive without knowing and knowing well basic computer concepts, like how to use cloud storage, Microsoft office tools, some google products, email communications, social media, and perhaps also, basic programming if it interests you.

-- Learn how to write reports and document your stories, selling any product or service today requires the art of telling a good and captivating story to your audience (I will explain this later).
-I also wrote a guide one time about how blogging can be used for empowerment, I will share that later on this page before the weekend is over.
+- Learn how to write reports and document your stories, selling any product or service today requires the art of telling a good and captivating story to your audience.
+I also wrote a guide one time about how blogging can be used for empowerment, click here to read this.

 - Learn to work with your own time, do not work with the time of others.
 There is time for everything and everyone.
-Each and everyone here has a different race to run and a purpose to fulfil on earth.
+Each and everyone here has a different race to run and a purpose to fulfill on earth.
 Do not jeopardize your life with dishonesty or greediness.
-Be contented with what life has blessed you with and strive to be a better human everyday.
+Be contented with what life has blessed you with and strive to be a better human every day.

-- My last advise today is ATTITUDE & MINDSET, yes I am shouting here.
-The world is constantly evolving and it may interest you to know that, you may be the best skilled person in the room but your attitude and mindset is what will stand you out from the crowd & make people want to work with you!
+- My last advice today is ATTITUDE & MINDSET, yes I am shouting here.
+The world is constantly evolving and it may interest you to know that you may be the best-skilled person in the room but your attitude and mindset is what will stand you out from the crowd & make people want to work with you!
 We are increasingly getting to the stage where employers and business partners are not interested in your polished resume.
-They want to see what you can do, how you work in teams, how you communicate, your attitude towards your job and how you treat your co-workers.
+They want to see what you can do, how you work in teams, how you communicate, your attitude towards your job, and how you treat your co-workers.